AtanasovAtanas/interactive-content/EN/01-Basic-Syntax/01-Python-Setup.md

 [image assetsSrc="pycharm-new-python-file.png" /]
 [image assetsSrc="pycharm-new-python-file-pop-up.png" /]

-Then, type in the following code:
+Then, type in the following code in your newly created project in PyCharm:
 ```python live
 print('Hello World!')
 ```